 After breakfast, we will cross the Carpathian Mountains to Bukovina, the famous region in the north-east of Romania.

-Leaving Maramures, we will also have a stop to Barsana Wooden Monastery, one of the most beautiful in Maramures.
+Before leaving Maramures, we will also have a stop at Monastery "Poienile Izei" and then to Barsana Wooden Monastery, one of the most beautiful in Maramures.

 Built in 1720, the wooden church in the village of Barsana (tracing its name to barsani, the local shepherds who breed long-haired sheep) features some impressive interior frescoes with baroque and rococo influences painted by Toader Hodor in 1806.
 Originally part of a monastic complex closed down in 1791, the church was moved to its present location at the beginning of the 19th century.
 This outstanding church boasts an impressive collection of icons painted on glass and old religious books now on display in the museum of the new Barsana Monastery.